Ketamine Therapy Rooted in Safety, Relationship, and Lasting Change

 ■ My typical hourly rate is $150/hr.
 There is no difference in cost between different types of sessions eg. dosing, integration, or assessment.
 We will generally meet once or twice per week and you can stop your protocol at any time.
 The psychotherapy portion of the protocol includes:

-• Oral Ketamine Options: 3 hr initial dosing session with KAP, in person.
+Oral Ketamine Options: 3 hr initial dosing session with KAP.
 Additional dosing sessions are typically 2 hrs and include brief preparation and integration.
+You may also choose post-session integration only.
+Plans are flexible.